Hubertcior/Hubertcior/README.md

-- 👋 Hi, I’m @Hubertcior
+- 👋 Hi, I’m @Hubertcior |
+- 📆 I'm 16yo
-- 👀 I’m interested in Computers
+- 👀 I’m interested in Computers |
+- 👨‍🎓 I'm a student of a technical school |
-- 🌱 I’m currently learning C++,html,css,php
+- 🌱 I’m currently learning C++,html,css,php |
-- 📫 How to reach me DM
+- 📫 How to reach me DM |
+- 🧑 I want to be a programmer |
+- 🖥️ I want to know Java,C++,C#,Python |